 Tony Hammerquist, PMP

 Mr. Hammerquist served in the U.S. Army for 20 years and the Federal Bureau of Investigation (FBI) for 11 years prior to joining DAGER Technology.
-He brings 25 years’ experience as a bomb disposal technician with 14 years concentrating on weapons of mass destruction and electronic countermeasures.
-He holds a Bachelor of Science in Homeland Security Management, is a certified Project Management Professional (PMP), Homeland Security Exercise & Evaluation Program (HSEEP) qualified, and worked as an FBI adjunct instructor at the Hazardous Devices School on electronic countermeasures theory and operations.
-He also served as an adjunct instructor for the California Specialized Training Institute on First Responder HAZMAT awareness, operations, nuclear/biological/chemical response, and Incident Command System.
-Mr. Hammerquist has led planning and conduct of the Bomb Squad Test Bed X-Ray Pulse Controller assessment and has written numerous test bed reports and other special project reports.
-He is currently serving as Director for the National Capitol Chapter of the International Association of Bomb Technicians and Investigators (IABTI).
+He combines 25 years of experience as a bomb disposal technician with 14 years concentrating on weapons of mass destruction and electronic countermeasures.
+He holds a Bachelor of Science in Homeland Security Management and a Master’s Degree in Disaster and Emergency Management from Georgetown University.
+He has completed the Homeland Security Exercise & Evaluation Program (HSEEP) and is a certified Project Management Professional (PMP).
+He has taught as an adjunct instructor at the FBI Hazardous Devices School on electronic countermeasures theory and operations and at the California Specialized Training Institute on First Responder HAZMAT awareness, operations, nuclear/biological/chemical response, and Incident Command System.
+In his role with DAGER, Mr. Hammerquist has planned and conducted assessments on x-ray systems, robotic equipment, and disruptors and leads the Micro R&D initiative.
+In addition, he serves as Director for the National Capitol Chapter of the International Association of Bomb Technicians and Investigators (IABTI).

 Mr. Smith is a security architect and researcher with over a decade of experience in the software security environment.
-Before joining DAGER Technology, he developed and wrote software for the first counter-drone system based on protocol manipulation, created multiple open-source projects for wireless networks, and created a suite of tools for creating distributed virtual file systems in free ram memory of HP printers.
+Before joining DAGER Technology, he developed and wrote software for the first counter-drone system based on protocol manipulation, created multiple open-source projects for wireless networks, and created a suite of tools for creating distributed virtual file systems in free RAM memory of HP printers.
 He brings with him a wealth of knowledge on training courses, software testing, and system architecture.
-He is the co-author of the book Defense Against the Black Arts: How Hackers Do What They Do and How To Protect Against It , appeared on National Geographic, and currently holds certifications in Offensive Security Certified Professional (OSCP), Network Plus, Certified Ethical Hacker (CEH), and Federal Communications Commission (FCC) General Class Ham Radio.
+He co-authored the book Defense Against the Black Arts: How Hackers Do What They Do and How To Protect Against It and has appeared on National Geographic.
+His is a Certified Ethical Hacker (CEH) and Offensive Security Certified Professional (OSCP).
+He is also certified in Network Plus and as Federal Communications Commission (FCC) General Class Ham Radio operator.

 Mr. Borbidge served as a police officer with the Philadelphia Police Department for three decades.
 His experience includes patrolling the streets of North Philadelphia, serving as a member of the bomb squad, and diving for the department’s marine unit.
 He is the author of the book, Bombs: Defusing the Threat, a current member of the IABTI and a former Chapter Director, and was instrumental in establishing Pennsylvania’s Hoax Law.
 Mr. Borbidge was the lead planner for several of DAGER’s Test Bed assessments including the Comparative Disruptor and Immediate Action Tools for VBIED Assessments.